skiffos/SkiffOS/README.md

 ![CI](https://github.com/skiffos/SkiffOS/workflows/CI/badge.svg?branch=master)

-SkiffOS is based on Buildroot, which can compile operating systems for virtually any machine.
-Therefore, SkiffOS also works on nearly any architecture or board.
+SkiffOS is based on Buildroot, which can compile operating systems for any Linux-compatible machine.

-Here are the boards/systems currently supported by Skiff:
+Here are the boards/systems currently supported:

 | **Board**            | **Config Package** | **Bootloader**       | **Kernel**      | **Notes**              |
 | ---------------      | -----------------  | -------------------- | --------------- | ---------------------- |